Farming for Wholesale

 FARMING FOR WHOLESALE 201

-This track is for experienced farmers who currently serve wholesale accounts and want to scale up significantly.
-This track is limited to 2-4 farms.
+This track is for experienced farmers who currently serve wholesale accounts and are ready to scale up significantly.
+Farming for Wholesale 201 is a highly-selective, competitive application program.

 - Firm up your understanding of your farm’s production costs.